Middlebush Reformed Church

-Middlebush Reformed Church known as "the church with the red doors", is located at 1 South Middlebush Road at the corner of Amwell Road in Franklin Township, Somerset County, New Jersey, United States.
+Middlebush Reformed Church, known as "the church with the red doors", is located at 1 South Middlebush Road at the corner of Amwell Road in the Middlebush section of Franklin Township in Somerset County, New Jersey, United States.
 It is the fourth oldest church in Franklin Township.
 It was organized in 1834, and the New York Times noted their first church was built in Colonial times and was one of the landmarks of the region.
 The church is a contributing property of the Middlebush Village Historic District that was added to the National Register of Historic Places on April 24, 2007.

 The church is a part of the Reformed Church in America.